qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

 A word about locales
 --------------------
-As you'll be aware if you've completed the :ref:`Translation tutorial <pages/desktop/tutorials/tutorial-part-4-3#tutorial_part_4.3:_translation>`, the Twitter application is localized and will automatically switch the display language if the locale of the browser it's opened in matches one of the supported languages (German, English, French and Romanian).
+As you'll be aware if you've completed the :ref:`Translation tutorial <pages/desktop/tutorials/tutorial-part-4-3#tutorial_part_4.3:_translation>`, the identica application is localized and will automatically switch the display language if the locale of the browser it's opened in matches one of the supported languages (German, English, French and Romanian).
 This means that depending on the locale of the browser you're using to run the test suite, you may have to adjust the target value of the Preferences label locator step, e.g. ``qxhv=*/[@label=Einstellungen]`` for a German language browser.

 Executing commands
 ------------------